openregister/specification/content/item-def.md

 ## Canonicalisation

 ***
-TODO: Reword without depending on JSON
+ISSUE: RFC with an algorithm that doesn't depend on JSON
 ***

 The canonicalisation algorithm is as follows: